Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

 ## Choice display

-The fifth feature is the section with the hide boxes where the user and computer choice are displayed giving to the user an additional way to realize the opposed choice made and have a clear understanding of the rules after a couple of gasmes.
+The fifth feature is the section with the hide boxes where the user and computer choice are displayed giving to the user an additional way to realize the opposed choice made and have a clear understanding of the rules after a couple of games.

 <img src = "assets/image/choices_displayed.png" alt = " choices that user and computer made">

 ## Gameover

-The last feature is the game over interface where is swown a simple game over message and the winner of the game.
+The last feature is the game over interface where is shown a simple game over message and the winner of the game.

-To complete the game is present also a button with the user can restart the game and have a revenge if like in this case have lost or just challenge the fate and give to the computer another opportunity.
+To complete the game is present also a button with the user can restart the game and have a revenge if, like in this case, have lost or just challenge the fate and give to the computer another opportunity.

 <img src = "assets/image/gameover.png" alt = "game over interface displaying the winner and a restart button">